Dinoosauro/TikTok-video-downloader/README.md

 If you don't want the TikTok watermark onto your downloaded videos, you can generate a script that will use [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the TikTok video.
 For that, change the value of the DownloadViaYtDlp variable to true (in the first line).

 Then, open the file in the same folder you've downloaded yt-dlp (if you're on Windows, otherwise you can install yt-dlp from your package manager).

+If you need to add a "./" before every line of the script (if you have yt-dlp in the same folder and not installed system-wide on macOS/Linux for example), you can edit the value of "YtDlpFolder" to true

+### Warning

+I don't claim any responsibilties at all for the usage of this script and the consequences.